Jahaj Mandir: History

 The Jahaj Mandir is built in a Ship's shape, the temple stands 55 feet in height made up of makrana marble.
-It is believed on the 3 December 1985, Acharya Shri Jin Kantisagar Suri ji was on his way to Jivana and was amidst his Chatur-Mas.
+It is believed on 3 December 1985, Acharya Shri Jin Kantisagar Suri ji was on his way to Jivana and was amidst his Chatur-Mas.
 Around 12:00 in noon that he started to feel uneasy and soon experienced fever.
 That very moment he sensed the sun of his life setting in.
 He summoned his disciple Gurudev Shri Maniprabhsagarji and intimated to him that now the time had arrived for him to take over his role and responsibilities.
-Dec.
-4th his soul the departed the body at 9:16 in the morning.
+4 Dec. his soul the departed the body at 9:16 in the morning.
 "Agnisanskar" the funeral was held on the following day.
 Thousands of followers gathered for the ceremony.
 During the funeral, a very strange and astonishing incidence took place.
 From the raging flames of the fire Acharya's right hand flung out and began to sway.
 This was his final blessings to his thousands of devotees.
 The crowd overwhelmingly cheered Jay-jaykars and filled the space.
 This went on for about half an hour.
 The media ran around to cover the event and captured the magical scene in their cameras.